Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 GPLv3 and LGPLv3 are generally stricter than GPLv2 and LGPLv2.1, respectively.

-The main differences between the versions are the following;
+The main differences between the versions are the following:

 1. The added tivoization clause states that if you distribute user products (i.e. actual hardware products), you need to allow modification of the work covered under (L)GPLv3 on these devices [1,2].
 That is, the manufacturer is not allowed to restrict modification of (L)GPLv3 software running on their products, as otherwise often done with different DRM mechanisms [5,7].
 2. Unlike the predecessors, (L)GPLv3 provides an explicit clause that work distributed in a non-source format need to include installation instructions together with the source code.
 This is assumably stronger than LGPLv2.1 and GPLv2, which had a similar but much shorter mention of this.
 Although, I am not sure what this means in practice.